Effect-TS/schema/README.md

 3. Install dependencies: `pnpm install` (`pnpm@8.x`)
 4. Make your changes and add tests if applicable.
 5. Run the tests: `pnpm test`
+6. Create a changeset for your changes: before committing your changes, create a changeset to document the modifications.
+This helps in tracking and communicating the changes effectively.
+To create a changeset, run the following command: `pnpm changeset`.
-6. Commit your changes: `git commit -am 'Add some feature'`
+7. Commit your changes: after creating the changeset, commit your changes with a descriptive commit message: `git commit -am 'Add some feature'`.
-7. Push your changes to your fork: `git push origin my-new-feature`
+8. Push your changes to your fork: `git push origin my-new-feature`.
-8. Open a pull request against our `main` branch.
+9. Open a pull request against our `main` branch.

 ### Pull Request Guidelines